A Local’s Guide to the Best Day Trips from Strasbourg

 Conclusion

-While Strasbourg has a ton of things to see and do, its proximity to other cities and countries makes it the perfect base for exploring a wider region.
+While Strasbourg has a ton of things to see and do, it’s also a great base for exploring the rest of Alsace.

 And now that you know which destinations are accessible from Strasbourg, why not pick an area to stay in?